 With all of that being said, I've cooked an awesome Chicken Karahi in a plain and simple pot many a time with no issues, as the picture below will illustrate.
 So I wouldn't go to extensive trouble searching for hard to find utensils unless you plan on using them frequently.

 Although the most most popular version of this entree is made with chicken, it can be made with goat or beef as well.
-The ingredients in a Karahi are simple and the meat is usually cut into small pieces so that it gets cooked through during the stir frying.
+Try this easy beef-karahi-gosht-recipe next!
+The meat in a karahi is usually cut into small pieces so that it gets cooked through during the stir frying.
 I source mine from a butcher who cuts it that way for me, but if you happen to have big pieces I would recommend using poultry scissors to size the pieces appropriately.

-A point to note, as we are using many of the ingredients we normally would in a curry, but without the addition of water, some things can easily get a burnt taste if timing isn't adhered to.
-It's best to have everything chopped and ready to toss in as directed in this recipe so you have a beautifully cooked and flavorful Karahi.
+NOTE: As this is a stir fry and not a curry, water is not added.
+Due to this, some of the ingredients can easily get a burnt taste unless temperature is controlled and timing is strictly adhered to.
+It's best to have everything chopped and ready to toss in as directed in this recipe.
+The result will be a beautifully cooked and flavorful Karahi.

 Best Karahi Chicken Recipe